eclipse-sumo/sumo/docs/web/docs/Simulation/Turnarounds.md

 be used.

 ## Modifying existing routes
-If routes between edges already exist, the [DUAROUTER option **--remove-loops**](../DUAROUTER.md) can be used to shorten the roads in a way that avoids turn-arounds.
+If routes between edges already exist, the [duarouter option **--remove-loops**](../duarouter.md) can be used to shorten the roads in a way that avoids turn-arounds.

 # Controlling where turnarounds may happen
-By removing turnaround connections from a network (i.e. with [NETEDIT](../NETEDIT.md), turnarounds and unsuitable locations can be prevented.
+By removing turnaround connections from a network (i.e. with [netedit](../netedit.md), turnarounds and unsuitable locations can be prevented.

 Often it is easier to control the generation of turnaround connections when importing the network.
-For this purpose [NETCONVERT](../NETCONVERT.md) provides a number of options.
+For this purpose [netconvert](../netconvert.md) provides a number of options.

 - **--no-turnarounds** : Disables build turnarounds.
 This may cause vehicles to take long detoures so they can achieve a turnaround by turning right or left repeatedly.